judgelord/corporations/README.md

 adding it to the real database of companies, which may take some time.
 [corporations-website](https://github.com/stevenhanwen/corporations-website)

+*The corporations data is currently not accessible through the website, due to server hosting issues*

 ## Text cleaning

 Before matching, by default, `clean_text()` from the